flutter/website/src/docs/get-started/web.md

 Currently, you need either the master or dev channel of the Flutter SDK for web support.
-Assuming that you already have the `flutter` tool installed, run the following commands to install the latest version from dev:
+Assuming that you already have the `flutter` tool installed, run the following commands to install the latest version from the dev channel:

 ```terminal
 $ flutter channel dev